lPen88/tesi/tesi.md

 This model [] has been trained using YOLOv8 to detect and classify plant leaves: YOLOv8 [] is a computer vision model architecture developed by Ultralytics, which allows to train models at performing detection and classification of images and real-time video feeds.

-While Ultralytics has provided no proper documentation on it's architecture nor inner workings, it has a vast amount of tutorials and guided examples on how to train a model using YOLOv8.
+While Ultralytics has provided no proper documentation on YOLO architecture nor inner workings, it has uploaded a vast amount of tutorials and guided examples on how to train a model with it, which would speed up the process of building a system ourselves.
+This paper [] describes YOLOv8's architecture, although it is unclear if was written by an affiliate of Ultranalytics, or at least in cooperation with them.

+The model was trained by FOODU, an Indian company specialised in Web Designing.
+On the model's page, not much information about the training process is shared: the dataset utilised was not shared, it is stated that it's composed by "hundreds of images of 46 different plants, including both disease-infected and healthy leaves"; training was ran for 50 epochs, and, worringly, the terms "testing" nor "vealuation" never appeared on the page, but it is claimed that "The model has achieved a precision (mAP@0.5) of 0.946 on the object detection task".

+\[conclusion\] something something the model page is smelly, wouldn't trust it

 ## 2.6 Plant Disease Detection Project

+this model doesnt actually detect plant diseases.

 ## 2.7 Plant Leaf Diseases Detection

+analyses plants and leaves and tells you if there are any disease.
+It is done through an LLM so you can outright describe it things and the lie-machine will answer

 ## 2.8  Fine-Grained Visual Classification on Plant Leaf Diseases